laurachrobak/3Dreconstruction/README.md

   <img src="https://github.com/laurachrobak/3Dreconstruction/blob/master/crescent_reef_processed.png?raw=true"/>
 </p>

-+ This repository provides a python script to make 3D reconstruction using PhotoScan
++ This repository provides a python script to make 3D reconstructions using PhotoScan

 + A few things that are required include: a PhotoScan license, images, and camera parameters.